 Frank has attained a Distinction for a Master’s Degree in Smart Design, as well as a First Class BSc (Hons) Product Design undergraduate degree at Nottingham Trent University.
 The former enabled Frank to be sponsored by PepsiCo Europe to create a low cost embedded machine vision system for high speed manufacture, reducing costs by 99.33% with a 88% higher success rate compared to their established suppliers.
 The former final year project was a Semi-autonomous Oyster Mushroom Growing device which questioned the sustainability of current protein agricultural farming production methods.

-After completing the Masters, Frank attained the job above as the Research Assistant in Hardware Interface Device Design & Development.
+After completing the Masters, Frank attained the job above as the Research Assistant in Hardware Interface Device Design & Development and now as a Research Fellow in Medical Engineering Design Research.

 Frank is currently on a NIHR funded Innovation for Invention project (II-LA-0716-20002 - Development of a patient-maintained sedation device to allow patients to safely control their own sedation levels during surgical and medical procedures).
 This involves: